Just One of Those Days

 Here is one story in my life on God’s carpet ride:

 It was not the most massive mountain in its entirety; it was about 1.9 miles.
 I could see a fire in my sweet girl’s eyes saying, “Please try to go with us, Mommy.”
 I considered waiting it out on a park bench, but I believe God was prompting me to go along.
-I had not attempted to do such a feat in many years and in all actuality, I was crazy for doing it that day as I have a debilitating nerve-muscle disease.
-Because of this, exasperating muscles is not the best idea.
+I had not attempted to do such a feat in many years, and in all actuality, I was crazy for doing it that day as I have a debilitating nerve-muscle disease.
+Because of this, exasperating muscles are not the best idea.
 It challenges my physical health.
-However, my spiritual health is in reasonable shape, and so I thought, not today, today, I throw caution to the wind and trust in God.
+However, my spiritual health is in reasonable shape, and so I thought, not today; I throw caution to the wind and trust in God.
 This day was so gorgeous.
-The spring air was summoning my spirit to feel the warmth of the sun, giving me fiery confidence.
+The spring air summoned my spirit to feel the sun's warmth, giving me fiery confidence.

-Then the pearl came, the one I would have missed had my plans not have changed.
+Then the pearl came, the one I would have missed had my plans not changed.
 My girl was seventeen on that day and ready to take flight on her adventure and path directed by God, Looked at me and said, “This is the first time we ever completed a hike together, as you have been sick since I was eight years old.”
-She reached for my hand as she helped me, pushing me up and over a tree root, and then assisting me down the steep terrain.
+She reached for my hand as she helped me, pushing me up and over a tree root and then assisting me down the steep terrain.
 At this moment, God gave me His pure love as He allowed me to see this changing of roles.

-So many years before she placed her tiny hand in mine and I helped her along her way.
-Today as I knew she is about to head out on her own she put her hand in mine and said, “I will help you, you will be so proud of yourself, and you can do it!”
+So many years before she placed her tiny hand in mine, I helped her along the way.
+Today, as I knew she was about to head out on her own, she put her hand in mine and said, “I will help you.
+You will be so proud of yourself, and you can do it!”

 Brandon Heath Hands of The Healer